MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 Specifies additional options when connecting over `ODBC` to an external data source.
 To use multiple connection options, separate them by a semi-colon.

-Applies to both generic `ODBC` connections, as well as built-in `ODBC` connectors for SQL Server, Oracle, Teradata, MongoDB, and CosmosDB.
+Applies to both generic `ODBC` connections, as well as built-in `ODBC` connectors for [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)], Oracle, Teradata, MongoDB, and CosmosDB.

 The `key_value_pair` is the keyword and the value for a specific connection option.
 The available keywords and values depend on the external data source type.The name of the driver is required as a minimum, but there are other options such as `APP='<your_application_name>'` or `ApplicationIntent= ReadOnly|ReadWrite` that are also useful to set and can assist with troubleshooting.